-The Council will work with developers, public transport operators and Essex County Council to ensure that new developments are integrated into the public transport system and, where necessary, public transport infrastructure is upgraded and marketing, publicity and travel incentives are provided.
+The Council will work with developers, public transport operators and Essex County Council to ensure that new developments are integrated into the public transport system and, where necessary, public transport infrastructure is upgraded.

 The Council recognise that public transport is provided in the District as a commercial enterprise and, as such, it is important to ensure that developments are planned in a manner such that the provision of public transport to them is economically viable for operators.
 Nevertheless, the provision of public transport services and facilities is socially important, and contributes to equality of access to services.
 The Council will seek to ensure that good public transport links continue to be provided to the town centres.